 How To Grout Mosaic Art

-Mix the powdered grout with approximately 1/2 cup of water until a dough-like consistency is achieved.
+Mix the powdered grout with just over 1/2 cup of water until a dough-like consistency is achieved.
 Follow these instructions for How To Grout.

 Sanded?
 Unsanded?
 Epoxy?

 Our grout is a conventional grout, which means that it is portland cement (anhydrous lime), sand and mineral pigments.
 It is not one of the new epoxy-based grouts.
 Our grout is a dry powder pre-blended with sand.
 Just add water.
 Note that unsanded grout is only used for sealing hairline cracks.
 Grout is almost never used without sand because you need sand.
 Sand gives grout tensile strength the same way gravel gives concrete tensile strength.